 Each investment asset adds an important dimension to the portfolio because of the low correlation and behavior between them.

-Why index-based?
-Active managers may not always outperform their index-based benchmarks.
 Most investors are under-diversified.
-For example, they do not own commodities or real estate despite the fact that these two asset classes make up over 57% of all global investable assets.
+For example, they do not own commodities or real estate despite the fact that these two asset classes make up over 41% of all global investable assets.
 Holding these together with stocks, bonds, and cash in one inseparable portfolio helps make the world safe for non-traditional assets.

 Additionally, Professors Brad M. Barber and Terrance Odean wrote, “Some investors fail to take advantage of the full benefits of diversification.
 Under-diversified investors might over-invest in company stock, local stocks, familiar stocks, and domestic companies.
 Doing so may make them feel safe, but it leaves them exposed to increased volatility in their investment returns.”
 Source: Handbook of the Economics of Finance, 2013.

 The 7Twelve strategy seeks to provide breadth across seven core asset classes, and diversification depth within each separate fund in the portfolio.

 The 7Twelve strategy uses multiple asset classes to seek to enhance performance and reduce risk.